camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 ### Analysis
 The scatter plot reveals a clear inverse relationship between reps and weight across both exercises.
 Close Grip Row sets dropped from 10 repetitions at 130 lbs in February to 6–7 repetitions at 195 lbs by May—a 50% increase in weight paired with a 30–40% reduction in reps.
 Similarly, Rope Hammer Curl progressed from 130 lbs for 8 reps to 180 lbs for 6 reps, marking a 38% increase in load with a 25% drop in reps.
 These shifts highlight how lower rep ranges enabled heavier lifts, reinforcing the effectiveness of intensity-based programming in promoting progressive overload.

+### Section One Concluding Thoughts
+The findings above offer direct support for the research question: Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?
+Both the bar chart and scatter plot demonstrate that intensity-based training consistently produced greater overload outcomes—whether measured by total overload scores or by heavier weights achieved at lower rep ranges.

+# Section Two - Predictive Modeling